 Being a lawyer isn’t really like having a normal job.
 Barristers are actually self-employed and are independent practitioners of the law.
 Barristers aim to be offered tenancy which is the life-long membership of a particular ‘Chambers’ or ‘Set’ – the name given to groups of barristers who work together and share the same office space.
 In exchange for a for a contribution to Chambers’ expenses, barristers receive the benefits of having ‘Clerks’ who take instructions from solicitors and bring work to the Chambers or specific barristers.

 Solicitors are hired by a particular firm and therefore receive all the employee benefits such as sickness pay, maternity leave and so on.
-When you are offered a TC it comes with a guarantee that after your two year training period you will have a job in that firm.
-In exchange for covering the costs of your LPC and sometimes your maintenance costs to move to the city where the firm is based, you are contracted to work for that firm for a certain period after your training.
+When you are offered a TC it can come with a guarantee that after your two year training period you will have a job in that firm.
+In exchange for covering the costs of your LPC and sometimes your maintenance costs to move to the city where the firm is based, you may be contracted to work for that firm for a certain period after your training.
 As a result, TC offers are generally made two years in advance and are usually granted in your second or final year of university.
-That’s why it’s really important to be certain about the firm you apply to for a TC.
+That’s why it’s really important to be certain about the firm you apply to for a TC.*

 Overall, Lawyers do a wide range of interesting and different work